mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 6/JTAS_-_Volume_6_10-05-24.md

 ```
 The Brufort system (Deneb 0368, C669642-6) is off the beaten path.
 It is a rich world, flush with natural resources but its location far from
-the sector’s trade routes has isolated it from the majority of interstellar
+the sector's trade routes has isolated it from the majority of interstellar
 traffic.
 The best it can hope for is the occasional visit by a wandering
 free trader or the punctual arrival of a bulk freighter on the tail end of its
 route.
 Nevertheless, the Travellers find themselves jumping to Brufort